sadoprotocol/sado.space/public/blog/welcome.md

 -----------
 ## Contacts

-Please reach out on Twitter if you have any questions - @[sadoprotocol](https://twitter.com/sadoprotocol).
+Reach out on Twitter if you have any questions - @[sadoprotocol](https://twitter.com/sadoprotocol).